 APM and Distributed Tracing

-Datadog APM provides you with deep insight into your application’s performance-from automatically generated dashboards monitoring key metrics, such as request volume and latency, to detailed traces of individual requests-side by side with your logs and infrastructure monitoring.
+Datadog APM provides you with deep insight into your application’s performance-from automatically generated dashboards monitoring key metrics, such as to request volume and latency, to detailed traces of individual requests-side by side with your logs and infrastructure monitoring.

 The tracing API is an Agent API rather than a service side API.